riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 everai worker list <your app name>
 ```

-Show worker list of app，you can see 2 running workers. `CREATED_AT` uses UTC time display.
+Show worker list of app，you can see 2 running workers. `CREATED_AT` and `DELETED_AT` use UTC time display.

 ```bash
 ID                      STATUS    DETAIL_STATUS    CREATED_AT                DELETED_AT